-When a device has asserted its own CTL signal and sampled the assertion of the CTL signal driven from the other device, it continues to drive the sync state for 16 bit-times (or 50 us after an LDTSTOP# disconnect, as specified by the Extended CTL Time bit in Section 7.5.4.11) and then inverts both CAD and CTL across a rising clock edge.
+When a device has asserted its own CTL signal and sampled the assertion of the CTL signal driven from the other device, it continues to drive the sync state for 16 bit-times (or 50 us after an LDTSTOP# disconnect, as specified by the Extended CTL Time bit in Section 7.5.4.12) and then inverts both CAD and CTL across a rising clock edge.

-From this point until the initialization sequence is complete, unused bits of CAD are logically undefined, but the transmitter must drive to electrical levels that satisfy the DC specification.
+From this point until the initialization sequence is complete, unused bits of CAD (and in Gen3 devices operating with Gen1 protocol, CTL[1]) are logically undefined, but the transmitter must drive to electrical levels that satisfy the DC specification.
 Logic 0s are recommended for easier debug.